 Yes, I have officially welcomed you to; I believe in Daffodils.

 May this blog contribute to your daily dose of Awesomeness!

 I will be posting regularly on my thoughts, life experiences, and channeling into self care.

 1. Main tags: Inspire, Forgiveness, and Self care

 2. Support tags: Selflessness and Rejuvenate

 Where to find me

 What’s new at I believe in Daffodils?
 Click on the links below to find out more

-- World Social Work Month – Understanding Social Work, a journeyMarch is World Social Work Month.
+- I Salute You series: Celebrating Social Work – Understanding the promise of a social worker, a selfless journeyMarch is World Social Work Month.
 International Day of Social Work is celebrated on the third Tuesday of March, each year.
 This year, it is on 21 March 2023.
 The […]

-- #TheMe Be mine, Be my Valentine!So we have just celebrated Valentine’s Day!
+- #TheMe series: Can I be my own Valentine?So, what is the hype around Valentine’s Day anyway?
 A day where people unite all dressed up in red, pink, white, and even black.
-And of cause, dazzle everyone with love.
-So […]
+And of cause, dazzle everyone with […]

 - I Salute You, a series presented by I believe in DaffodilsI Salute You, a series presented by I believe in Daffodils, is aimed to inspire, acknowledge and contribute to the self care ❤️ of others Website: http://www.ibelieveindaffodils.wordpress.com